 We are animal lovers who have dedicated and committed ourselves to permanently help particular animals who have certain medical, behavioural, and/or environmental requirements.
-We have a family of special needs animals who all share our home happily together.
+We have a family of animals with special needs who all share our home happily together.

 “And I have a tender spot in my heart for cripples and bastards and broken things.” – Tyrion Lannister, Game of Thrones by George R. R. Martin

 Stacie is a Yellow-bellied slider turtle who was born in ~2005.
 She was purchased from a pet shop as a baby, then abandoned by her original owner.
-She lived in a 75 gallon glass fish tank and plastic basking platform, until we were able to provide her with her own 250 gallon indoor pond surrounded by plants, which is far more appropriate for her species.
-She enjoys basking on her cork log and snacking on various greens/veggies and turtle pellets.
+She lived in a 75 gallon glass fish tank with a plastic platform, until we were able to provide her with her own 250 gallon indoor pond surrounded by plants, which is far more appropriate for her species.
+She enjoys basking on her cork log and snacking on various greens/veggies and turtle pellets and treats.

 Floppy is the first cat with Cerebellar Hypoplasia to become adopted by New Cat City in September 2011 at age three months.
 Her condition is quite mild, and she has no problems with stairs, running, or jumping.
 She experiences head tremors when concentrating, and occasionally her back end becomes a little wobbly when she is playing.
 She has a very innocent demeanor but can be demanding for food and to be picked up.